Overlap locking and non-perturbative effects in spin glasses: Correlations in the Hierarchical Model

 For $q=0$, instead, the crossover is from $z^{-1/2}$ to $1/(Nt^2)$ that gives

 and consequently

-Remarkably, this is the behavior found numerically for the long-range one-dimensional model in the very interesting paper \cite{jensen2021nontrivial}, where the exponent $\alpha(0)$ has been computed in asymptotic off-equilibrium dynamics, which corresponds to the global $q=0$ sector.
-The hierarchical model is a proxy of the long-range one-dimensional model, so these predictions could also be applied to this model.
-Notice that for $\rho>3/2$ the two exponents $\alpha (q)$ and $\alpha(0)$ collapse: this is exactly what happens in dimensions $D=3$ for short range models where $\alpha(q)=\alpha(0)$ for $q<q_\text{ EA}$.
-We do have nothing interesting to say about the exponents $\alpha(q_\text{ EA})$, which likely remain equal to their perturbative values $\alpha(q_\text{ EA})=2-\rho$.
+Remarkably, this is the behavior found numerically for the long-range one-dimensional model in the very interesting paper \cite{jensen:21}, where the exponent $\alpha(0)$ has been computed in asymptotic off-equilibrium dynamics, which corresponds to the global $q=0$ sector.
+The hierarchical model is a proxy for the long-range one-dimensional model, so these predictions could also be applied to it.
+Notice that when $\rho\geq 3/2$ the two exponents $\alpha (q)$ and $\alpha(0)$ collapse: this is exactly what happens in dimensions $D=3$ for short range models where $\alpha(0)=\alpha(q)$ for $q<q_\text{ EA}$ \cite{janus:10}.
+For $q=q_\text{ EA}$, the exponents likely remain equal to their perturbative values $\alpha(q_\text{ EA})=2-\rho$, which coincide with the \emph{critical} decay exponents for any $\rho<2$ \cite{kotliar:85}.
 The results are depicted in Fig.~\ref{fig:esponenti}.
 These results are non-perturbative in nature because they come from the region where $t$ goes to zero as a function of $N$, while perturbative corrections, unfortunately unknown at the present time, should change the behavior at small $t$ at $N=\infty$.
 When perturbative renormalization group computations will be available, if we denote by $\alpha^*$ the results of these computations, we conjecture that the non-perturbative lower bound $\alpha(\rho) \ge 1-\rho/2$ remains valid, and the following hold

 In conclusion, we have obtained, albeit with some conjecture, the formulae for the exponent of the correlation functions by performing non-perturbative scaling computations.
 This may be surprising, but it is well known that, in the long-range model (and also in the hierarchical model), the exponents that control the large-distance decay of the order-parameter correlations are not renormalized perturbatively.
 The fact that the exponents differ from the mean-field values has always been puzzling.
 Here, we find that the resolution of the conundrum is simple: the difference between the exponent and the naive value is a non-perturbative effect that can be mastered analytically.